Balurc/dbt_ecommerce/README.md

 8. In the analytics_brazilian_ecommerce database, create 2 schemas named; staging and marts.

+# GitHub secrets
+1. Copy your profiles.yml in your .dbt/ folder into the root of your dbt project or create one if it doesn’t exist already.
+Enter the connection details for your data platform in the profiles.yml file.
+2.

 # Notes
 if .gitignore not working:
 - git rm -rf --cached .